sakshamgurbhele/100DaysOfCode/README.md

 Did my hands dirty on Android Studio, build my first app yes the "Hello World" xd. and did little of apache cassandar database course on datastax e-learning.

 #### Day 4 of #100DqysOfCode
+I did Android today, made an UnitConverter App.
+I learned about some functions to manage the input and give output by processing. and then while pushing the code to GitHub, felt like revising git commands so ya did that.